Melsaeed276/NetworkConnectionManager/README.md

-## Using for UIKit
+### Using for UIKit

+#### Step 1: Implementing `InternetConnectionDelegate'
-Create a class or view controller that implements the `InternetConnectionDelegate` protocol to receive updates about network status and quality.
+#### Step 2: creating Create a class or view controller that implements the `InternetConnectionDelegate` protocol to receive updates about network status and quality.

 ```swift
 import UIKit